riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

     compatibility with standard RV64G software.

   * **on RV32G**: [ILP32D](#abi-ilp32d)

+## <a name=code-models /> Code models

+The RISC-V architecture constrains the addressing of positions in the address space.
+There is no single instruction that can refer to an arbitrary memory position using a literal as its argument.
+Rather, instructions exist that, when combined together, can then be used to refer to a memory position via its literal.
+And, when not, other data structures are used to help the code to address the memory space.
+The coding conventions governing their use are known as code models.

+### Medium low

+The medium low code model, or `medlow`, allows the code to address the lower 2 GiB of the address space.
+By using the instruction `lui` and `ld` or `addi` instructions, for example, a 32-bit address literal can be produced.
+This code model is not position independent.

+### Meidum any

+The medium any code model, or `medany`, allows the code to address the range between -2 GiB and +2 GiB from its position.
+By using the instruction `auipc` and `st` or `addi` instructions, for example, a signed 32-bit offset, relative to the value of the `pc` register, can be produced.
+This code model is position independent.

 # <a name=c-types></a> C type details
 ## <a name=c-type-sizes></a> C type sizes and alignments